lburgazzoli/lburgazzoli.github.io/content/posts/2024-05-21_An_Apache_Camel_Alike_Routing_Engine_Written_in_GoLang_part_1.md

 # An Apache Camel alike routing engine written in GoLang

-_Note: I assume that the reader has a minimal knowledge of the Apache Camel architecture, if not some info can be found_ [_here_](https://camel.apache.org/manual/architecture.html) _so, for the rest of the post, I’ll focus on the parts that are more relevant for my POC._
+_Note: I assume that the reader has a minimal knowledge of the Apache Camel architecture, if not some info can be found_ [_here_](https://camel.apache.org/manual/architecture.html) _so, for the rest of the post, I will focus on the parts that are more relevant for my POC._

-It is not the first time that a port of Apache Camel to Go lang is being discussed, for example some friend of mine started [Gamel](https://github.com/ugol/gamel) (note, I like the name a lot so if the original author agrees, I may use it at some point), however the project did not progress much.
+It is not the first time that a port of Apache Camel to Go lang is being discussed.
+For example, a friend of mine started [Gamel](https://github.com/ugol/gamel) (note, I like the name a lot so if the original author agrees, I might use it at some point), however the project did not progress much.

-I also created my own experimental project [camel-go v1 ](https://github.com/lburgazzoli/camel-go/tree/v1)but I had not much time to move it forward till some months ago when I started working on it again but looking at the goal from a different perspective and I rewrote it by using Apache Camel as an inspiration more than something to merely port to another language.
+I also created my own experimental project [camel-go v1 ](https://github.com/lburgazzoli/camel-go/tree/v1) but I had not much time to move it forward till some months ago when I started working on it again but looking at the goal from a different perspective and I rewrote it by using Apache Camel as an inspiration more than something to merely port to another language.

 When talking about Apache Camel, people often mention the large set of connectivity options the project provides, however the key feature of Apache Camel is the implementation of [EIP](https://camel.apache.org/components/4.0.x/eips/enterprise-integration-patterns.html) and the [DSL](https://camel.apache.org/manual/dsl.html) it offers for defining integration routes and processing logic in a human-readable and expressive manner, abstracting away much of the boilerplate code required for integration tasks.